rabbitmq/rabbitmq-server/deps/rabbitmq_consistent_hash_exchange/README.md

-routing keys routed to it than are routed to queue B, then you bind the queue A with a binding key of twice the number (as a string -- binding keys are always strings) of the binding key of the binding to queue B.  Note that it's probablistic: if only two distinct routing keys are used on all the messages, there's a chance both keys will route (consistently!) to the same queue, even though other queues have higher values in their binding key.
+routing keys routed to it than are routed to queue B, then you bind the queue A with a binding key of twice the number (as a string -- binding keys are always strings) of the binding key of the binding to queue B.  Note this is only the case if your routing keys are evenly distributed in the hash space.
+If, for example, only two distinct routing keys are used on all the messages, there's a chance both keys will route (consistently!) to the same queue, even though other queues have higher values in their binding key.
 With a larger set of routing keys used, the statistical distribution of routing keys approaches the ratios of the binding keys.

 Each message gets delivered to at most one queue.
 Normally, each message gets delivered to exactly one queue, but there is a race